Try Free — No Card Needed

 Looking to understand plastering rates for the skim finish?
 Read our guide on plastering cost per square metre UK.
 For the complete refurbishment cost picture, see our full house refurbishment cost UK guide.

 You can also use our floor plan cost estimator to cross-check partition and room areas before your quote goes out.
+For health and safety on stud partition work including dust and manual handling, see the HSE dry lining guidance.

 Pindi Sahota